The Clear Edge

 Week 8-9: Protocol Step 4—Fill Freed Capacity at New Pricing

-The protocol final step: “Fill freed capacity with new, higher-paying clients.”
-Marcus had 22 hours available.
-Upgraded positioning in place.
-Time to execute.
+The protocol’s final step was simple: “Fill freed capacity with new, higher-paying clients.”
+Marcus now had 22 hours available and upgraded positioning in place, so it was time to execute.

 New Client Acquisition: